 While improvements undertaken in recent years by LACDPW/WRD (e.g., expansion of Whittier Narrows Conservation Pool, installation of rubber dams on San Gabriel River, Interconnection Pipeline) have considerably increased the stormwater portion of WRD's supply portfolio, the potential for further increasing the use of stormwater for groundwater augmentation remains significant.
 Working with the Army Corps of Engineers and LACDPW on additional improvements to the Whittier Narrows Conservation Pool will allow capture of more stormwater, as will development of Montebello Forebay projects to lower the water table through increased pumping and delivery downgradient to free up underground space to capture more storm water and/or recycled water.
+WRD has submitted a request to the Army Corps of Engineers for a temporary deviation for the Whittier Narrows Conservation Pool to increase the operational water surface elevation (WSE) from 201.6 feet to 205 feet for three years beginning WY 2015-16.
+During this period, WRD will pursue a permanent Army Corps of Engineers operational change from WSE 201.6 feet to WSE 205 feet.

 The District plans to continue working with the LACDPW on several design projects for the Rio Hondo and San Gabriel Coastal Spreading Grounds with the goal of increasing the volume of recycled water conserved.
 The District is continually looking for opportunities to work with the LACDPW on improvement projects at the recharge facilities.
 Several potential projects have been identified and are being further evaluated to determine if they should be pursued.
-Two such projects are currently in the design and permitting stage.
-These projects consist of the construction of turnout structures along the San Gabriel River which will allow the delivery of increased recycled water to 1) the San Gabriel Coastal Spreading Grounds - Basin #2 & Interconnection Pipeline and 2) the portion of the unlined San Gabriel River south of Rubber Dam #4.
+Two projects completed this past fiscal year consisted of the construction of turnout structures along the San Gabriel River which will allow the delivery of increased recycled water to 1) the San Gabriel Coastal Spreading Grounds - Basin #2 & Interconnection Pipeline and 2) the portion of the unlined San Gabriel River south of Rubber Dam #4.
 Together these two turnout structures will help increase the spreading of recycled water at the San Gabriel Coastal and Rio Hondo Coastal Spreading Grounds and minimize the loss of recycled water to the ocean.
+This fiscal year the District plans to continue working with the LACDPW to maximize the use of the turnout structures and increase the volume of recycled water conserved.

-As its name implies, the Replenishment Operations Program deals primarily with replenishment issues and therefore its costs are borne by the Replenishment Fund.
+As its name implies, the Replenishment Operations Program deals primarily with replenishment issues and therefore its costs are borne 100% through the Replenishment Fund.